 if you or a loved one is suffering serious side effects from the OPV or

 IPV polio vaccine.
-Our firm has an 80% success rate!
-Your
+Our firm has over a 90% success rate!* Your

 initial case consultation